amilajack/popcorn-time-desktop/README.md

 # Remember to `npm rebuild` if necessary
 npm install

+# Customize Build
-# Create the env config file
+# Feel free to enable flags and configs in the `.env` file
-cp .env.example .env
+vi .env

 # Developement build
 npm run dev